Merkur XR4Ti: History

-Chief executive officer Pete Petersen decided that the car would be sold under the `Merkur' brand name.
-The name means `Mercury' in German, and tied the new brand in with the Lincoln-Mercury dealers through which the car would be available.
+Chief executive officer Pete Petersen decided that the car would be sold under the 'Merkur' brand name.
+The name means 'Mercury' in German, and tied the new brand to the Lincoln-Mercury dealers through which the car would be sold.
 Initially, 800 Lincoln-Mercury dealers enrolled to also become Merkur dealers.

 Ford projected sales of 16,000 to 20,000 units per year.
 These targets were never met, although for the first two years they came close, with over 25,000 units sold.
 The car continued to struggle to establish its identity in the North American market, both with the public and with dealers.

-The increasingly unfavorable dollar/Deutschmark exchange rate put upward pressure on price.
+An increasingly unfavorable dollar/Deutschmark exchange rate put upward pressure on price.
 By the late 1980s the XR4Ti was facing a redesign to comply with incoming safety regulations in the US.
-Ford dropped the `Merkur' name in 1988, and began to refer to their two European imports by their model names only.
-Sales dropped off very rapidly after 1986, so that in its last year fewer than 3,000 XR4Tis were sold.
+Ford dropped the 'Merkur' name in 1988, and began to refer to their two European imports by their model names only.
+Sales dropped off rapidly after 1986, so that in its last year fewer than 3,000 XR4Tis were sold.
 1989 was the last year for the XR4Ti.

 The XR4Ti was the last vehicle imported by Ford into North America from Germany until 2016, when the Ford Focus RS was introduced.